OoStellarnightoO/OSCP_Notes/12-ActiveDirectory.md

 PS something@something> download loot.txt # this downloads loot.txt from the host to your kali's current working directory PS something@something> upload mimikatz.exe # this uploads your mimikatz.exe from your current working directory.
 If your mimikatz is somewhere else, you need to provide either the absolute or relative path

+# via xfreerdp

+xfreerdp /d:<domain> /u:<user> /p:'<password>' /v:<MS01 IP> /dynamic-resolution /drive:shared,../Tools

 whoami /priv  # do this first once you are in!
-Maybe you get lucky and there is SeImpersonatePrivilege
+Maybe you get lucky and there is SeImpersonatePrivilege.
+If there is SeShutdown, perhaps the PE vector involves services or scheduled tasks so keep that in mind

+# check history
+PS something@something>Get-History
+PS something@something>(Get-PSReadlineOption).HistorySavePath  # get path where PS history is saved at PS something@something> type <PS history save path>
 ```

 2) Do manual enumeration of MS01 first.
 This means checking out the following folders: